10 Things to Do in Rio de Janeiro in August

 Rock in Rio| ©Rutger Geerling

 Rock in Rio is a music festival that comes to life in the city between August and September.
-Not to be confused with the event of the same name that takes place in Lisbon in June.
-A curious fact is that it has become international and some editions have been held in Madrid, Las Vegas and other cities around the world.
+It should not be confused with the event of the same name that takes place in Lisbon in June.
+An interesting fact is that it has gone international, with some editions taking place in Madrid, Las Vegas and other cities around the world.

-In fact, the first edition took place in 1985 in the neighbourhood of Jacarepaguá and featured the band Queen.
-Since then, every year bands and artists of different rock styles are presented.
-You can find tickets from 50 euros, as well as family passes for around 150 euros.
-Additionally, it is an ecological and sustainable event, where some funds are distributed to environmental causes.
+In fact, the first edition took place in 1985 in the Jacarepaguá neighbourhood and featured the band Queen.
+Since then, bands and artists of different rock styles have performed every year.
+You can find tickets from £45, as well as family passes for around £135.
+Additionally, it is an ecological and sustainable event, with some funds being distributed to environmental causes.

-9. Celebrate Theatre Artist's Day in Rio de Janeiro
+9. Celebrate Theatre Artist Day in Rio de Janeiro

 Municipal Theatre| ©José Eduardo Nucci